goabstract/Marketing-for-Engineers/README.md

 Case-studies, which can teach and inspire you:
 * [How We Got 1,000+ Subscribers from a Single Blog Post in 24 Hours](https://www.groovehq.com/blog/1000-subscribers) by Alex Turnbull.
 Groove team built relationships with influencers for getting the first readers on thier blog.
 Very smart tactics!
 * [This Songwriter Accidentally Executed Influencer Marketing Perfectly and Got 40k Viewers Overnight](https://growandconvert.com/marketing/influencer-marketing-case-study/) by Benji Hyam.
+* [How Influencer Marketing helped us grow from $0 to $700k+ monthly revenue](https://medium.com/lifecycle-marketing/how-influencer-marketing-helped-us-grew-from-0-to-700k-monthly-revenue-51644e79f7a9).
+Sergei Gusev shows how they scale influencer marketing with the help of paid influencers marketing platforms.

 Useful tools: